 The GeoBox program provides lending kits developed by BSU’s Geoscience department.
 Each GeoBox includes lessons and geologic specimens on loan through the department.
 Teachers can check out a box for a period of time, complete the lesson with their classes, and then return materials so others can enjoy these resources.
 Standards-aligned lesson plans are included with each GeoBox, along with materials needed to complete the lesson.
 Available GeoBoxes are described below.

-If you are interested in checking out a GeoBox, please check the calendar for availability and submit a request via the GeoBox registration form.
+If you are interested in checking out a GeoBox, please submit a request via the GeoBox registration form.

 Fun with Fossils (Grades K-3)